eliminmax/LFS-Build-Notes/Build-Notes.md

 ### Firefox-102.6.0esr

 The version of firefox in BLFS 11.2-systemd (102.2.0esr) has vulnerabilities that have been fixed in 102.6.0esr.
-The build process differs in a few ways with Python3.11.
+The build process has an extra step when building with Python3.11.

 Before running the `./mach configure && ./mach build` command sequence, follow the following excerpt from BLFS Systemd Version r11.2-709:
 >  First remove an obsolete flag in python code, that has been removed in python-3.11: